What is a Third-Party Payor (TPP), and How Does it Work?

 Advisors educate employers on plan design and funding options for each unique business and provides valuable knowledge about effective taxation for both employers and employees, how to avoid skyrocketing premiums, how to minimize potential liabilities and negotiate with insurers to find the right carrier at the price price.

 If you're an employer interested in buying employee benefits and don't have an Advisor or are looking for a change, contact us and we'll facilitate an introduction to one of our Advisor partners.

 Purchasing employee benefits through a TPP will ensure that you’ll be in good hands and won’t have to worry about the nitty-gritty details.
+Employees like that they have one company to call and employers like the reduced administration.
 Hopefully, this blog taught you something about the behind the scenes of the employee benefits world and gave you insight into how Simply Benefits works.

 Simply Benefits is a Third Party Payor (TPP) that provides Employee Health Benefits 100% digitally through our Canadian Advisor partners.
 Our all-in-one digital solution provides three portals that enable Benefits Advisors to digitally manage all client plans online, Employersto efficiently administer employee coverage, and Employees to view, update and use their benefits 24/7 via desktop or smartphone app.

 We help ENGAGE Employees Anytime, Anywhere, SIMPLIFY the Benefits Experience and EVOLVE an Advisors’ Benefits Business.